curioswitch/pyvoy/README.md

 - A complete, battle-tested HTTP stack - it's just Envoy
   - Includes full HTTP protocol support, with HTTP/2 trailers and HTTP/3
 - Any Envoy configuration features such as load shedding can be integrated as normal
+- Auto-restart on file change and IDE debugging for development

 ## Limitations